sureshmunna/Customer-Application-API/README.md

 # Project Info

-* C# .Net Core CLI _SU
+* C# .Net Core CLI
-* Access a SMART FHIR Server
+* Created an Customer API Application to send the data to API calls
-* Use a local web server for redirection
+* And I piblished this application in Local IIS and gave port as http://192.168.0.33 to fetch the data

 # Documentation